Chas McCormick Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.65 team ERA that ranks 25th among all league pitching staffs.
+- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.68).

-- Nationals pitchers combine to rank 23rd in baseball in home runs allowed (86 total, 1.3 per game).
+- Nationals pitchers combine to give up 90 total home runs at a clip of 1.4 per game (to rank 24th in baseball).

-- The lefty's last appearance came on Wednesday against the Arizona Diamondbacks, when he threw six innings, surrendering three earned runs while giving up 11 hits.
+- The righty last appeared on Friday against the Atlanta Braves, when he tossed five innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.